 Oculus Quest changed the game for wireless VR.
 It delivered fresh experiences for enthusiasts and new opportunities for developers, all while introducing immersive gaming to newcomers across the globe.
 Today, we’re excited to announce Oculus Quest 2, the next generation of all-in-one VR.
 Quest 2 pushes the state of VR forward with a redesigned all-in-one form factor, new Touch controllers, and our highest-resolution display ever.
 Quest 2 starts at $299 USD—$100 USD less than the original Quest.
 Pre-orders are open now, and Quest 2 ships October 13.

-You can pre-order today at oculus.com and our global retail partners, including: Best Buy, GameStop, Target, and Walmart in the US; Currys PC World and FNAC Darty in the UK and EU; and Amazon worldwide.
+You can pre-order today at oculus.com and our global retail partners, including: Best Buy, GameStop, Target, and Walmart in the US; Currys PC World and FNAC Darty in the UK and EU; and Amazon wherever Oculus products are sold.
 We’re also bringing Oculus products to Japanese retail stores for the first time with Quest 2, including Bic Camera, Yamada Denki, Yodobashi Camera, and GEO.

 Built for Next-Generation Gaming

 Quest 2 packs a suite of innovations to power the next generation of VR games and experiences.
 With the first Quest headset, we debuted a revolutionary all-in-one form factor powered by innovations like the Oculus Insight tracking system.
 With Quest 2, we’re taking things even further, starting with a multi-generational leap in processing power with the state-of-the-art Qualcomm® Snapdragon™ XR2 Platform offering higher AI capability, and 6GB of RAM.
 The new display features 1832 x 1920 pixels per eye—our highest resolution display yet.
 With 50% more pixels than the original Quest, everything from multiplayer games and productivity apps to 360° videos look better than ever.